onnx/onnx/docs/IR.md

 A serialized graph is comprised of a set of metadata fields, a list of model parameters, and a list of computation nodes.

-Each computation dataflow graph is structured as a list of nodes that form a graph, which MUST be free of cycles.
+Each computation dataflow graph is structured as a topologically sorted list of nodes that form a graph, which MUST be free of cycles.
 Each node represents a call to an operator.
 Each node has zero or more inputs and one or more outputs.

 Graphs have the following properties: